JoeRoddy/combust/README.md

 <i>args:</i> firebase projectId (optional)

-Sets up your project with a firebase database, if no project is provided, you'll be prompted to choose from a list
+Sets up your project with a firebase database, if no projectId is provided, you'll be prompted to choose one from a list

 ### install